JamesYL/UofT-Planner/README.md

 ## TODO

-- Logging everything in backend and savings logs
 - MongoDB for caching courses
 - Show list of meetings and being able to edit details/colours
 - Allow user to be able to combine similar meetings (different meetings in different sections but same material is taught)
 - Generate best timetables based on least commute time and least time between classes
 - Allow user to select meetings and it shows up on timetable
 - Clicking on timetable event should show more info
-- Metrics
 - Allow custom events to be created